Bass Fishing in the Fall

 Fall Bass fishing can be some of the most exciting of the year.
 With the pressure of bass tournaments and recreational anglers, fall bass can prove to be a very seasoned adversary.
 In this article, I hope to introduce a few tips and techniques that can help you outsmart those finicky fall bass.

 Downsizing your baits can prove to get more strikes when bass have seen, and probably caught, on the more popular baits like spinnerbaits and crankbaits.
-This relentless bombardment of these same type lures all season leaves the bass weary of striking.
+This relentless bombardment of these same types of lures all season leaves the bass weary of striking.
 A more subtle and natural looking bait may be needed to score more strikes.
 My favorite bait to use during the fall, when finesse is needed for success, is the ZOOM fluke jr. rigged on the Arkie U-Head jighead.

 A Super Fluke Jr. works great when the water is clear and the Swim’ Super Fluke Jr. in stained to muddy water.
 The split tail on the Super Fluke Jr. gives off a subtle action needed in clear water when a natural presentation is a must.
 The Swim’ Super Fluke Jr. is a must in stained to muddy water where finesse is still the ticket.
 A little vibration will help the bass locate your bait which means more strikes.